 Each of these books will make you think about the big questions – morality, meaning and faith.

 Before I was introduced to Sam Harris I was a New Age radical Lefty feminist.
 After consuming everything he has ever said, I am an atheist Centrist that just wants to practise mindfulness and think about animal rights.

-Although these books were written a while ago, they are not radically different from what Sam thinks now.
+Although these books by Sam Harris were written a while ago, they are not radically different from what he thinks now.

 Balancing the reading (of his books) with the listening (of his podcast) is a perfect way to understand who Sam Harris is.